nix-community/cache-nix-action/README.md

 If you have multiple similar caches, you can merge them into a single cache and store just it to save space.

+In short:

+1. Matrix jobs produce similar caches.
+1. The next job restores all of these individual caches, saves a common cache, and purges individual caches.
+1. On subsequent runs, matrix jobs use the common cache.

 See the `make-similar-caches` and `merge-similar-caches` jobs in the [example workflow](#example-workflow).

+Pros: if `N` individual caches are very similar, a common cache will take approximately `N` times less space.
+Cons: if caches aren't very similar, run time may increase due to a bigger common cache.

 ### Get more space on a runner